Friday, 30 May 2008

 For the first time in fifteen months, I have no primroses!
 The plants seem to have finally decided to give themselves a bit of a break and behave as normal primroses do.

 The bottom bits of the walls we think are old; there is a wall on this site from a map of the town from the 17th century.
 Flint is the local style here in Shoreham, and very pretty it looks on a sunny day.

 I do have another problem; there are about eight cats who live in John Street, and all of them use my garden as their toilet!
 They never let me catch them at it, otherwise it would be waterpistols at dawn.
 Any suggestions?
 Besides getting one of my own, I mean—I'm allergic to moggy fur.
 And though I'd really love to get a dog again, I really don't have the leisure to be fair to it.
 A dog is high-maintenance, after all, though infinitely worth the pains if one can spare the time.

-Posted by Pastor in Valle at 17:52
+Posted by Pastor in Monte at 17:52